Secondary

 Within moments, the students, sensing her watchful gaze, gradually quieted down, their boisterous laughter tapering off into hushed conversations.

-Without a word spoken, Mrs. Garcia had effectively diffused a potentially volatile situation, demonstrating the power of presence and the importance of quiet, steady leadership in managing the dynamics of a school’s shared spaces.
+Without a word spoken, Mrs. Garcia had effectively diffused a potentially volatile situation, demonstrating the power of presence as a behaviour management strategy and the importance of quiet, steady leadership in managing the dynamics of a school’s shared spaces.

 Example 2 – Setting expectations